• Skip to main content

 #2 – After the biomechanical assessment, you will be asked to walk.
 This is to show if you have one foot that’s flatter than the other.
 This gait analysis may involve in-shoe pressure measurement that will help the podiatrist in prescribing you your custom foot orthotic.
 If you happen to be a runner, you’ll be asked to get on a treadmill while you’re being filmed.

 #3 – You will now undergo casting where the contours of your feet will be captured.
-This may be done using laser, a semi-weight bearing cast method, or a 3-dimensional plater casting.
+This may be done using a laser, a semi-weight bearing cast method, or a 3-dimensional plater casting.
 Remember, the goal is to not have flat feet so you’ll have skinnier feet.
 Custom orthotics will help keep you from getting flat feet.

 #4 – Wait for your prescription.
 The steps you’ve taken above are your podiatrist’s basis in prescribing you your custom orthotic.
 Once a prescription is written, it will be sent to an orthotic lab together with your cast.
 You are recommended to go back for modifications but not until you’ve worn the orthotic for at least four weeks.